Revealing emergent human-like conceptual representations from language prediction: Discussion

-Theories of concepts have identified various properties that conceptual representations must satisfy, highlighted by the symbolism-connectionism divide.
+Theories of concepts have identified various properties that conceptual representations must satisfy, highlighted by the symbolism--connectionism divide.
 Our results show that LLM-derived conceptual representations successfully reconcile the seemingly competing properties, integrating the definitions, relations and structures emphasized by the symbolic approaches with the graded and continuous nature of neural networks.
-These representations were structured in a way that their relationships supported straightforward computations of human-like similarities, categories (Fig.~\ref{fig:similarity}, Supplementary Information SI 1.4) and gradient distinctions (Fig.~\ref{fig:sem-proj-rep-all}).
+These representations were structured in a way that their relationships supported straightforward computations of human-like similarities, categories (Fig.~\ref{fig:similarity}; \textit{SI Appendix}, section~\ref{si:results-categorization}) and gradient distinctions (Fig.~\ref{fig:sem-proj-rep-all}).
 Previous work has employed distributed word embeddings to approximate these aspects of human concept usage, revealing preliminary correspondence~\citep{hill_simlex_2015, hill-etal-2016-learning-understand, grand_semantic_2022}.
 However, these embeddings have exhibited inconsistent alignment with human similarity judgments across various datasets~\citep{lake_word_2023}.
-Our results align with previous findings, showing that word embeddings primarily reflect association or relatedness but fail to capture genuine similarity (Fig.~\ref{fig:similarity}a\textendash b, Supplementary Information SI 1.3).
+Our results align with previous findings, showing that word embeddings primarily reflect association or relatedness but fail to capture genuine similarity (Fig.~\ref{fig:similarity} \textit{A}--\textit{B}; \textit{SI Appendix}, section~\ref{si:results-similarity}).
 In contrast, LLM-derived conceptual representations demonstrated distinctive strengths.
-They excelled in modelling human similarity judgments, including those based on images, suggesting that they advantageously capture conceptual information independent of stimulus modality.
-These representations also supported flexible, context-dependent reorganization to reflect gradient scales along different features, surpassing word embeddings in both breadth and depth.
-Importantly, they exhibited superior alignment with neural activity patterns in the human brain (Fig.~\ref{fig:mri-encoding}).
-Collectively, these findings underscore the potential of LLM-derived conceptual representations to advance our understanding of human concepts and to bridge the long-standing divide between symbolic and connectionist approaches.
+They performed well in modeling human similarity judgments, including those based on images, suggesting that they advantageously capture conceptual information extending beyond specific stimulus modalities.
+They also supported flexible, context-dependent reorganization to reflect gradient scales along different features, surpassing word embeddings in both breadth and depth.
+Importantly, these representations exhibited superior alignment with brain activity patterns, especially in high-level visual areas associated with abstract semantic information (Fig.~\ref{fig:mri-encoding} \textit{D}--\textit{I}), supporting the view that vector-based models offer a plausible framework for capturing the neural activations underlying cognitive processes~\citep{mcclelland_parallel_2003, mcclelland_letting_2010}.
+Collectively, these findings underscore the potential of LLM-derived conceptual representations to reconcile symbolic and connectionist approaches and to illuminate the representational basis of human concepts.